 Rather than support a specific disease-related program, the American Legion Child Welfare Foundation prefers to support a variety of disease-related organizations and causes.

-The Ametek Foundation has a broad approach to disease giving, but often support medical research and care at hospitals.
+The Ametek Foundation offers broad support for medical research and care at hospitals.

 The Andersen Foundation invests in disease organizations, research institutes, academic institutions, and healthcare centers across the United States.